-The OVSJG Budget Template must be used in the preparation of the budget submission.
-Please refer to the specific instructions under each budget category in the Budget Template for more information on budget requirements.
+The OVSJG Project Budget worksheet must be used in the preparation of the budget and budget narrative.
+Please refer to the specific instructions under each budget category in the Project Budget worksheet formore information on budget requirements.
 Costs included in the budget must be reasonable, allowable, and necessary to the completion of the specific project activities proposed.

-The budget must describe each line item requested in the budget and explain all costs included in the budget, including how the costs are determined and how they will fulfill the objectives of the project.
-Calculations must be mathematically correct.
+The budget narrative must describe each line item requested in the budget and explain all costs included in the budget, including how the costs are determined and how they will fulfill the objectives of the project.
+Calculations must mathematically correct.